‘Discovery of the century’ pterodactyl fossil on show at museum

 “If these delicate bones of the pterosaur can be preserved well, that means other creatures can, and if other creatures can, we might fill the gap in records of the Jurassic period just in Scotland alone.”

-The unique specimen will now be added to National Museums Scotland’s collection and studied further.
+The unique fossil will now be added to National Museums Scotland’s collection and studied further.

 Register for free to continue reading